anonym0192/devfood_api/README.md

     DB_USERNAME=
     DB_PASSWORD=

-The Pagseguro credentials like Pagseguro account e-mail and token is also required in the config file inside pagseguro paste
+The Pagseguro credentials like Pagseguro account e-mail and token is also required in the config file inside pagseguro paste, see more about its configuration in https://github.com/pagseguro/pagseguro-sdk-php.

+Run the Laravel command "php artisan db:seed" to generate database sample data.